 The texture of these Classic Soft Dinner Rolls is reminiscent of Japanese Milk Bread.
 Or the soft and fluffy buns you eat at Hong Kong-style diners — a little sweet with eggy richness.
+The best dinner rolls in my humble opinion!

 Ingredients: